willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 21:</b> The SmoothGrad visualization from the web [3].</em>
 </p>

-In Figure 21 (from web [3]), you can see that all the 3 objects are now obviously visible.
+In Figure 21 (from the web [3]), you can see that all the 3 objects are now obviously visible.

 In Figure 20, the 2 saliency images of "Chihuahua" and "Maltese dog" even have more noises than before.
-On the other hand, the saliency image of "Japanese spaniel" becomes clearer in the face region of the dog.
+On the other hand, the saliency image of the "Japanese spaniel" becomes clearer in the face region of the dog.

 ### d) GradCam visualization